Is Hakuba Minekata snowsure?

 | April | 3 cm | 0.7 days |

-The average snowfall forecast during week 3 of April for Hakuba Minekata is 2 cm.
-There are typically 0.3 snowy days during this week.Hakuba Minekata typical weather and snow conditions during the third week of April at the middle elevation of the ski area at 945m, based on historical averages over the last 12 years: At this time of year the typical freezing level (2443m) is far above the middle elevation of Hakuba Minekata.
-A day with snowfall happens on average every other year during the third week of April but on average there are three days during this week each year when it rains.
-In the years when snow falls at this time of year, forecast model average snowfall for the week is 4cm.
-Temperatures generally above freezing both day and night in Hakuba Minekata during week three of April with average maximum temperature 9.9°C and minimum temperature 7.8°C at the middle elevation.
-Expect the sun to shine on three out of seven days.
-Generally light winds (average 9km/h) are unlikely to affect lift operations.
-Calm, sunny and below freezing perfect weather days that follow fresh snow (bluebird powder days) are not expected this week but fresh snow days that do not coincide with ideal weather conditions are more usual, on average one year in 14..
+The average snowfall forecast during week 1 of May for Hakuba Minekata is 0 cm.
+There are typically 0.1 snowy days during this week.Hakuba Minekata expected weather and snow conditions during the first week of May at the middle elevation of the ski area at 945m, based on historical averages over the last 11 years: At this time of year the expected freezing level (2881m) is well above the mid altitude of Hakuba Minekata.
+Snow falls on just one day every 14 years in Hakuba Minekata at the start of May but on average there are three days during this week each year when it rains.
+In the years when snow falls at this time of year, forecast model average snowfall for the week is 0cm.
+Typical temperatures are well above freezing both day and night at the mid altitude in Hakuba Minekata during week one of May with the average afternoon temperature 12.9°C and the minimum temperature 10.9°C. Expect the sun to shine on three out of seven days.
+Generally light winds (average 9km/h).

 Snow History: Compare Resorts